 At Houston Plastic & Reconstructive Surgery, we thought the topic of body lift was an important one to discuss.
-A body lift is no more than an abdominoplasty performed at the same time as a buttock lift.
-While this combination procedure, — and its simplified name – have been marketed quite a bit and, on the surface, seem rather enticing, Dr. Moliver generally will not recommend this procedure.
-He has performed body lift surgery in the past but feels that each procedure tends to limit the results of the other so that neither one attains its best result.
+A body lift is no more than an abdominoplasty (tummy tuck) performed at the same time as a buttock lift.
+While this combination procedure — and its simplified name – have been marketed quite a bit and, on the surface, seem rather enticing, our surgeons generally will not recommend this procedure.
+We feel that each procedure tends to limit the results of the other so that neither one attains its best result.
 This can be described in another way.
 A basic rule of plastic surgery is to close wounds with the least amount of tension as possible.
 The more tension, the higher the risk for complications such as a thick scar all the way to a wound that pops open and must heal slowly over time resulting in a very poor wound.

-In order to achieve an excellent result with an abdominoplasty, we have our body lift patients, who come to our Houston and Webster practice from Pearland, TX and other nearby communities, bent over a bit for several days to take tension off the wound.
+In order to achieve an excellent result with a tummy tuck, we have our body lift patients, who come to our Houston and Webster practice, keep themselves bent over a bit for several days to take tension off the wound.
 This position, by its very nature, puts an enormous amount of tension on a simultaneously performed buttock lift.
 Something has to give somewhere!
 Very often one of several scenarios ensues.
 One or both scars become hypertrophied or thick, uncomfortable and unsightly.
 One or both procedures are less than optimal because the surgeon “cheats” a little in order to close front and back without undue tension.
 The result is often no appreciable buttock lift or a mediocre abdominoplasty.

 While we will often perform liposuction at the same time as an abdominoplasty for example, we will rarely do a “body lift” for the above reasons.
 On the other hand, there are circumstances when a “belt lipectomy” is a very nice compromise.
 A belt lipectomy is merely removing a strip of skin and fat around the belt area.
 No expectation of buttock lift, abdominal flattening or tightening should be expected.
 Still, in the right patient, it can be a very nice option.